William Ernest Henley: Health issues and Long John Silver

-From the age of 12, Henley had tuberculosis of the bone that resulted in the amputation of his left leg below the knee in 1868–69.
+From the age of 12, Henley had tuberculosis of the bone that resulted in the amputation of his left leg below the knee in 1868 or '69.
 The early years of Henley's life were punctuated by periods of extreme pain due to the draining of his tuberculosis abscesses.
-However, Henley's younger brother Joseph recalled how after draining his joints the young Henley would "Hop about the room, laughing loudly and playing with zest to pretend he was beyond the reach of pain".
+Henley's younger brother Joseph, though, recalled how after draining his joints, the young Henley would "Hop about the room, laughing loudly and playing with zest to pretend he was beyond the reach of pain".
 According to Robert Louis Stevenson's letters, the idea for the character of Long John Silver was inspired by Stevenson's real-life friend Henley.
 In a letter to Henley after the publication of Treasure Island (1883), Stevenson wrote, "I will now make a confession: It was the sight of your maimed strength and masterfulness that begot Long John Silver ... the idea of the maimed man, ruling and dreaded by the sound, was entirely taken from you."
 Stevenson's stepson, Lloyd Osbourne, described Henley as "... a great, glowing, massive-shouldered fellow with a big red beard and a crutch; jovial, astoundingly clever, and with a laugh that rolled like music; he had an unimaginable fire and vitality; he swept one off one's feet."

 Frequent illness often kept Henley from school, although the misfortunes of his father's business may also have contributed.
 In 1867, Henley passed the Oxford Local Schools Examination.
 Soon after passing the examination, Henley moved to London and attempted to establish himself as a journalist.
 His work over the next eight years was interrupted by long stays in hospitals, because his right foot had also become diseased.
-Henley contested the diagnosis that a second amputation was the only means to save his life, seeking treatment from the pioneering late 19th-century surgeon Joseph Lister at the Royal Infirmary of Edinburgh, commencing in August 1873.
+Henley contested the diagnosis that a second amputation was the only means to save his life, seeking treatment from pioneering late 19th-century surgeon Joseph Lister at the Royal Infirmary of Edinburgh, commencing in August 1873.
 Henley spent three years in hospital (1873–75), during which he was visited by the authors Leslie Stephen and Robert Louis Stevenson and wrote and published the poems collected as In Hospital.
-This also marked the beginning of a fifteen-year friendship with Stevenson.
+This also marked the beginning of a 15-year friendship with Stevenson.